uglycoder/glfwcpp/README.md

 ### simpleTexture
 Uses the [glfwpp] project to demo a simple texture.

+### tunnel
+Uses the [glfwpp] project to demo loading textures from a KTX file, texture parameters and mipmaps.

 ##### Notes
 Version of Visual Studio 2017 Professional: 15.9.4<br/>